myflyingbox/prestashop-lce/README.md

 ## Installation

 To use this module, you need the following:
-- a Prestashop 1.5 instance up and running
+- a Prestashop 1.5 or 1.6 instance up and running
 - php-curl module activated on the server
 - an active LCE account and API keys